kraftbj/secure-custom-fields/readme.txt

 2. Easy to add custom content while writing.
 3. Need a new post type?
 Just add it!
 4. Navigate the various field types with ease.

+= Acknowledgement =

+This plugin builds upon and is a fork of the previous work done by the contributors of Advanced Custom Fields.
+Please see the plugin's license.txt for the full license and acknowledgements.

 == Changelog ==